 Notice: Care should be taken for safe water marks and emergency wreck marking buoys when using comprehensive code with vertical stripes.
 In this case an arrangement with an angle of 90° is preffered.

-Work done ENG 7

-The shape of the buoy have influence of the retroreflectivity.
-As illustrated at figure 22, the entrance angel for the red buoy is better than for the green buoy, and a healing of the buoy due to wind and current can have excessive influence of the retroreflectivity.
-Figure 23 shows a spar buoy with a excessive healing of approx. 45° and compared to data sheets of common used retroreflective the reduction in retroreflectivity is significant.
+The shape of the buoy have influence on the retroreflectivity.
+As illustrated at figure 21, the entrance angel for the red buoy is better than for the green buoy, and a heeling of the buoy due to wind and current can have excessive influence of the retroreflectivity.
+Figure 23 shows a spar buoy with a excessive heeling of approx. 45° and compared to data sheets of common used retroreflective the reduction in retroreflectivity is significant.